drosowski/keycloak-gatekeeper/README.md

 The configuration for the Spring Boot adapter can be found in the branch `springsecurity-adapter`.
 Just start the app with the main class (`RestServiceApplication`) from your IDE.

+## Gatekeeper

+The configuration for gatekeeper is in the `master` branch.
+As gatekeeper runs as a sidecar container along the greetingservice, you have to run the service in the kubernetes cluster.

+In the `rest` directory:

+1. `mvn compile jib:dockerBuild`
+2. `kubectl apply -f k8s`

+The service is then available at `http://localhost:30080` (see `greet.http` and `setgreeting.http`).

+## Forward-Signing Requests

+Let's explore another great feature of gatekeeper, namely forward-signing requests.
+You can attach gatekeeper to any service that you wish to grant authentication to a given service.

+Ok, slowly.
+We have our `greeting` service that is guarded by gatekeeper.
+Now we have another service, called `reverse` that needs access to the `greetingservice`.
+We could either
+1. build authentication in the `reverse` service or
+2. Use gatekeeper.

+In this usecase gatekeeper acts as a proxy that automatically fetches the `access_token` from keycloak and fill the `Authorization` header.